LiuLan2001/FDLF/README.md

-# FANR
+# FDLF

-This repository contains the implementation of **FANR**, a frequency decomposition INR framework for scientific volume data representation.
+This repository contains the implementation of **FDLF**, a frequency decomposition INR framework for scientific volume data representation.

 ## Repository Structure